galaxyproject/training-material/topics/contributing/tutorials/create-new-tutorial/tutorial.md

 To develop a new tutorial:

-1. Define the topic
+1. Determine the topic
 2. Create the directory for the tutorial
 3. Add some metadata
 4. Find a good toy dataset and upload it on Zenodo
-5. Fill the tutorial
+5. Write the tutorial
 6. Add some technical support (recommended)
 7. Add slides (optional)